Rivington Church: Exterior

 The church is built of irregularly coursed sandstone with large quoins, some measuring five feet, at the corners and a slate roof.
 It is a small, plain building with three three-light windows on each side.
 The nave is 55 feet 6 inches in length by 27 feet 6 inches in width and the chancel, 13 feet 6 inches by 15 feet 6 inches.

-The 19th-century gabled porch is between the centre and western windows on the south side and a modern vestry is on north side.
+The gabled porch is between the centre and western windows on the south side and a modern vestry is on north side.
+The entrance was moved and alteration to make a porch was work done in the 19th century, with a large chimney once towering over where the current doorway is.
 The west gable wall has an elliptical-headed doorway and the octagonal bell turret has a square base and a conical roof with a weather vane.
 The roof is covered with green slates and finished with overhanging eaves.

 The three-bay nave has square-headed windows of three square lights on the north side, and round heads on the south side.
 There is a doorway between the second and third windows from the east on each side and a door at the west end.
 The chancel has three round-headed lights in each side and a five light east window.

 In the graveyard, the earliest gravestone is marked 1616.
 Some graves stones still present now laid flat at ground level were in the nineteenth century raised with stones sides and some other slabs originally laid at ground level were once surrounded by wrought iron railings, The iron was removed for the war effort in World War II.
 The churchyard contains three Commonwealth war grave burials of British Army personnel, one of World War I and two of World War II.

 Stones near the entrance include the 'Anderton Stone' which depicts shack bolts from the Anderton coat of arms and a crucified figure with 'INRI' believed to originate from Anderton Hall chapel.
 Above it is a carved with a Sator Square reading "SATOR AREPO TENET OPERA ROTAS" which possibly predates the Christian era.